 Some otherwise sedentary office staff – including several in the Paignton Zoo accounts office – take healthy walks around the Zoo in their breaks.
 Volunteers can be pretty active in their roles.
 Group Volunteers’ Manager Neil Thomas-Childs: “Two of our Guest Experience Volunteers are clocking up between 7,500 and 9,500 steps a day.
 That’s up to 7 kilometres.”

 But they have a long way to go – literally – to compete with their Living Collections colleagues.
 Head Vet Ghislaine Sayers revealed a typical working day was approximately 10,000 steps.
-New Curator of Plants and Gardens Alex Brotherton is averaging well over 10,000 steps every day – but then, he has a large garden to get to know.
+The new Curator of Plants and Gardens is averaging well over 10,000 steps every day – but then, he has a large garden to get to know.

 Inevitably, it’s the zoo keepers who turn in the highest scores.
 Living Coasts aquarist Tom Fielding averages around 12,000 steps a day, but can reach 20,000.
 Paignton Zoo mammal keepers Cindy Burton, Marc Johnson and Stuart Parr all wear Fitbits.
 Cindy: “We average about 20 kilometres a day, burn around 4,000 calories a day and take about 30,000 steps a day!”

 Ghislaine: “There’s definitely a mental benefit in walking across the Zoo, being closer to nature, getting fresh air and sunshine as well as taking a breather from the rush of the office.
 Definitely a mental energy booster!”